 Designed for students who possess some basic knowledge of the Spanish language.
 Course is intended to review and further develop the grammar, vocabulary and conversation acquired in Spanish 080A.

-Continuous practice in the expression and comprehension of spoken Spanish.
-Offered credit/no-credit only.
+Continuous practice in the expression and comprehen-

 SPAN 082A INTENSIVE INTERMEDIATE SPANISH I